Charles Perry McCormick: Biography

 McCormick participated in a series of business and civic affairs.
-He was member of the board of the Federal Reserve Bank of Richmond in 1939 and its chairman in 1952; chairman of the Board of Regents of the University of Maryland; director of several banks in and around Baltimore; and National Councilor to the Chamber of Commerce of the United States.
+He was a member of the board of the Federal Reserve Bank of Richmond in 1939 and its chairman in 1952; chairman of the Board of Regents of the University of Maryland; director of several banks in and around Baltimore; and National Councilor to the Chamber of Commerce of the United States.

 In 1960, McCormick was awarded the 1960 Henry Laurence Gantt Medal by the American Management Association and the ASME.
-Robert G. Hess, chairman of the Gantt Medal Board of Award, gave a presentation, that the award was offered him for being "a dynamic leader in business; a successful practitioner of modern principles of scientific management and valuable contributor of accepted improvements to the management profession, encompassing the humanities without sacrifice of profitable corporate performance and in addition, to influential leadership in the local community and national affairs."
-President and General Manager, Wright Machinery Company, Division of Sperry Rand Corporation, and will make the presentation.
+Robert G. Hess, chairman of the Gantt Medal Board of Award, gave a presentation, that the award was offered to him for being "a dynamic leader in business; a successful practitioner of modern principles of scientific management and a valuable contributor of accepted improvements to the management profession, encompassing the humanities without sacrifice of profitable corporate performance and in addition, to influential leadership in the local community and national affairs."
+President and General Manager, Wright Machinery Company, Division of Sperry Rand Corporation, will make the presentation.

 He was also selected for the Alumni Hall of Fame for his high school, The Baltimore City College.